Cancer insurance under review: What really matters in ratings such as those from Focus Money

 Practical examples: How cancer insurance can help

-Imagine Max M., 45 years old, receives a cancer diagnosis.
-His cancer insurance pays him €75,000.
+Imagine Max M., 45, is diagnosed with cancer.
+His cancer insurance pays out €75,000.

 Step by step to the right cancer insurance